Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 The command above will get you through a series of questions to help you customize and prepare your project for production deployment.

-Your terminal should similar to the following output:
+Your terminal should look similar to the following output:
 ```
 ~ genezio
 Redirecting to browser to complete authentication...